brirowe/Lego-Photography-Interactive-Portfolio/shop.md

 # Shop

-Fill me in later.
-This page will eventually include links to where I list LEGO, art, clothes, and other random stuff.
+Fill in later.
+This page will eventually include links to where I list my minifg pic art and mosaics.

 - Depop
 - Whatnot